scipy/scipy/doc/source/tutorial/ndimage.rst

          [0 0 0 0 0]]

-The :func:`binary_erosion` and :func:`binary_dilation` functions both have an *iterations* parameter which allows the erosion or dilation to be repeated a number of times.
-Repeating an erosion or a dilation with a given structure *n* times is equivalent to an erosion or a dilation with a structure that is {n-1} times dilated with itself.
+The :obj:`binary_erosion` and :func:`binary_dilation` functions both have an *iterations* parameter which allows the erosion or dilation to be repeated a number of times.
+Repeating an erosion or a dilation with a given structure *n* times is equivalent to an erosion or a dilation with a structure that is *n-1* times dilated with itself.
 A function is provided that allows the calculation of a structure that is dilated a number of times with itself:

-    The :func:`iterate_structure` function returns a structure by dilation of the input structure *iteration* - 1 times with itself.
+    The :obj:`iterate_structure` function returns a structure by dilation of the input structure *iteration* - 1 times with itself.
 For
     instance: